Anivice/lzw/README.md

 in encoded data is fairly common.
 Huffman Coding, on the other hand, is known for its varying bit-length in encoded data.

-This implementation mixes these two algorithms in the hope that it can reach the maximum compression result possible.
+This implementation mixes these three algorithms in the hope that it can reach the maximum compression result possible.

 ## Terminology